In 2005 I had the big vision to travel the world by myself and to go to all the places I’ve always dreamed about.

-In fact, after I started traveling just within a couple of months I landed 2 internships in the US, got the opportunity to work in India as a designer, studied at 2 amazing Universities in London and Melbourne and got my Bachelors degree in management (everything entirely in English) and have written my research paper as well as my Master thesis in English as well.
+In fact, after I started traveling just within a couple of months I landed 2 internships in the USA, got the opportunity to work in India as a designer, studied at 2 amazing Universities in London and Melbourne, and got my Bachelors degree in management (everything entirely in English) and have written my research paper as well as my Master thesis in English as well.

 I’m not telling you this out of bragging instead I want to show you what’s possible for you when you overcome your self-doubt and just go for your dreams.

 Today I’d also recommend reading the book I’m enough by Marisa Peer.
 At the time I prepared for my travels it wasn’t available yet.